 As an aside, I also ended up purchasing a VT-100 terminal, which I used to have and regretted getting rid of.
 I also had to purchase a Windows box that could write 5 1/4 floppies.
 Getting this was difficult because I didnâ€™t want to get a piece of junk from eBay that I would have to spend more time on.
 I managed to get a nice â€˜refurbedâ€™ Digital 486 that was nice because it came working with a ethernet card, CDROM and a fresh install of Win98 with drivers for the ethernet.
 With this Iâ€™m able to boot and connect to my local SMB NAS and grab the disk images for BSD that Iâ€™ve download off the Internet using a new system and browser.
 The Explorer in Win98 is extremely painful and often useless on the modern web of today.

 The Pro-305 Booting up.
 The HD works like a champ and doesnâ€™t make any funny noises at all.

 The POS Main Menu.
 Not a lot of choices.

 The 486 Digital PC I picked up to make floppies.

 And this was a brand-new-in-the-box Digital PS2 keyboard that I couldnâ€™t resist picking up.
-These are amazing to use and to feel as well as having a nice heavy feel to the keyboard.
+These are amazing to use and they have great key travel and feel- just a nice heavy PS2 keyboard for when you need one.